4dboard/Proxy-yxorP/docs/classes/ezcDocumentPdfDriver.md

 public drawPolygon(array $points, array $color): void
 ```

 Draw any filled polygon, filled using the defined color.
-The color
-should be passed as an array with the keys "red", "green", "blue" and
+The color should be passed as an array with the keys "red", "
-optionally "alpha".
-Each key should have a value between 0 and 1
+green", "blue" and optionally "alpha".
+Each key should have a value between 0 and 1 associated.
-associated.

-The polygon itself is specified as an array of two-tuples, specifying
-the x and y coordinate of the point.
+The polygon itself is specified as an array of two-tuples, specifying the x and y coordinate of the point.

 **Parameters:**